 American Opportunity Credit

-The "American Opportunity Credit" modifies the Hope Credit for tax years 2009 and 2010, making the Hope Credit available to a broader range of taxpayers, including many with higher incomes and those who owe no tax.
-It also adds required course materials to the list of qualifying expenses and allows the credit to be claimed for four post-secondary education years instead of two.
+The "American Opportunity Credit" allows expenses to be claimed for four post-secondary education years.
 Many of those eligible will qualify for the maximum annual credit of $2,500 per student.

 Lifetime Learning Credit